Guppy Ocean Adventure Camp

 Thursday

 After lunch at the Recreation Area, we’re off to the Fort Fisher Aquarium.
 Here, Guppies interact with horseshoe crabs and sea stars as they learn about the life of the spineless (invertebrates, in science-speak).
-By day’s end, your child will be reciting all the animals they saw, especially Luna, the Aquarium’s albino alligator.
+By day’s end, your child will be reciting all the animals they saw, especially Luna, the Aquarium’s albino alligator and the sea otters!
 We finish the day at the beach for a final ocean session playing in the waves with our new appreciation for marine life.

 Friday